I’d heard good things about both Insanity and P90X but was under the impression that the latter was better suited to

 When it comes to assessing P90X Vs Insanity, knowing what to expect will enable you to decide which program will work best for you.

 The workouts are done 6 days a week, with each approximately 60 minutes long.
 A typical week comprises 3 days of weight training, one Plyo workout, one Kickboxing session, and one Yoga workout.

 P90x workouts change every 3 weeks, so it’s unlikely that boredom will be an issue.

 While muscle toning will result from regularly doing Shaun T’s Insanity workout, weight loss is the focus.
 An intense program from BeachBody that runs for 60 days, the Insanity exercises are done 6 days a week.
 An average session is approximately 45 minutes long, though some are shorter and others are longer.
-Workouts include cardio, resistance, plyometrics and more, with the pace markedly stepping up during the second half of the program.
+Workouts include cardio, resistance, plyometrics, and more, with the pace markedly stepping up during the program’s second half.

-While Insanity and P90X are quite challenging, with both, if the pace is too much, there’s the option of following a modifier who demonstrates an easier version of all of the moves.
+Insanity and P90X are quite challenging; however, with both, if the movements are too tough, there’s the option of following a modifier who demonstrates easier versions of the moves.

 What Style are the Programs?

 The premise of P90X is “muscle confusion.”
 Reliable results are attainable through alternating the types of exercise you do and varying your diet so that your muscles and metabolism don’t know what to expect next.
 This method will also help you avoid the dreaded weight loss and fitness plateau.

-The Insanity workout program is based on “Max Interval Training”, this being extended bursts of intense cardio, followed by shorter, less intense cardio.
+The core of the Insanity workout program is “Max Interval Training,” this being undertaking extended bursts of intense cardio, followed by shorter, less intense cardio.
 The workouts will quickly elevate your heart into its maximum fat-burning range and leave you drenched in sweat.

 P90X Vs Insanity Comparison